Torsional dark energy in quadratic gauge gravity: Modified Friedmann equations

 where $\tensor{\epsilon}{_{\alpha\mu\nu\sigma}}$ is the Levi-Civita tensor and ${\tensor{s}{^\mu} = \left(s_0(t),0,0,0 \right)}$ a temporal axial four-vector.
 This ansatz has already been successfully used in \cite{dark_side_tors}.
-It is in correspondence with the Cosmological Principle as a subset of the generally allowed values for the torsion tensor in a FLRW-Universe \cite{Tsamparlis, Iosifidis1, Iosifidis2,Fabbri}.
+Since our underlying theoretical framework poses no restrictions on the form of the torsion tensor, the only caveat is that we require \eqref{antisymm_tors} to be consistent with the Cosmological Principle, i.e., a spatially homogeneous and isotropic Universe.
+In fact, the allowed values for the torsion tensor, given a FLRW-metric, have already been worked out in full generality by \cite{Tsamparlis} and have been employed prominently by \cite{Iosifidis1,Iosifidis2,Fabbri}.
+Our choice \eqref{antisymm_tors} is now seen to be in correspondence with the Cosmological Principle as it is a subset of the generally allowed values for the torsion tensor in a FLRW-Universe \cite{Tsamparlis}.
 Moreover, this choice ensures that the auto-parallel and geodesic trajectories of test point particles in curved geometry coincide.
 The FLRW-metric in spherical coordinates is

 where $\mathrm{d}\Omega^2 = \mathrm{d}\theta^2 + \sin^2(\theta)\mathrm{d}\phi^2$.
 As usual, $a(t)$ is the scale factor and $k$ denotes the spatial curvature.
 Matter is modelled by a set of non-interacting perfect fluids with the energy-momentum tensor